AndrewRoe34/quick-sched/README.md

 Agile Planner currently offers logging mechanisms for two areas: System and Scripting.

 #### System:
-All core system actions, events, and exceptions are reported on a date/time perspective when they occurr.
+All core system actions, events, and exceptions are reported on a date/time perspective when they occur.
 The goal is to allow the user to report any errors or issues similar to Epic Game's logging system.
 Here's an example below:
 ```
 [28-08-2023] Log of all activities from current session: